merthidayetoglu/CommBench/README.md

 ### Multi-Step Communications

-For benchmarking multiple steps of communication patterns where each step depends on the previous, CommBench provides the followint function:
+For benchmarking multiple steps of communication patterns where each step depends on the previous, CommBench provides the following function:
 ```cpp
 void CommBench::measure(std::vector<Comm<T>>, int warmup, int numiter, size_t count);
 ```
 In this case, the communications are given in a vector, e.g., ``cpp std::vector<Comm<T>> comm_sequence = {comm_1, comm_2, comm_3};``, and CommBench internally figures out the data dependencies across steps and runs them asynchronously while preserving the dependencies.
-As an example, the above shows striping of point-to-point communications across nodes.
+As an example, the below shows striping of point-to-point communications across nodes.
 The asynchronous execution of this pattern finds opportunites to overlap communications within and across nodes using all GPUs, and utilizes the overall hierarchical network (intra-node, extra-node) towards measuring the peak bandwidth across nodes.
 See [examples/striping](https://github.com/merthidayetoglu/CommBench/tree/master/examples/striping) specifically for implementation with CommBench.
+The measurement will report the end-to-end latency and throughput in terms $t$ and $d/t$, respectively, where $d$ is based on ``count`` and the size of data type ``T``.

 ![Striping](examples/striping/images/striping_abstract.png)